-Throughout the Junior League Locker’s pilot year, we are working with counselors and administrators in the Alton School District’s K-1 centers – Eunice Smith Elementary, Lovejoy Elementary, Gilson Brown Elementary and Lewis and Clark Elementary – to fulfill clothing requests for students in need on a case-by-case basis.
+Throughout the Junior League Locker’s second year of this program, we are working with counselors and administrators in the Alton School District’s K-1 and 2-5 centers – Eunice Smith Elementary, Lovejoy Elementary, Gilson Brown Elementary, Lewis and Clark Elementary, North Elementary, East Elementary, and West Elementary – to fulfill clothing requests for students in need on a case-by-case basis.
 Additionally, each school is stocked with a “Locker” filled with basic clothing needs and shoes that teachers, counselors and administrators can give to children as needed throughout the school year.

 With your support at our fundraisers and through sponsorship opportunities, we can maximize the number of requests we are able to fulfill in the project’s first year.
-Contact Maggie Partipilo at (618) 409-4877 to learn about sponsorship opportunities.
+Contact Jolene Sherman at SponsorshipJLGA@gmail.com to learn about sponsorship opportunities.

 What kinds of students are we helping?